The coronavirus vaccination rollout is proving complicated as Maine works to overcome federal hurdles and inoculate the broader population.

 The federal CDC has identified several conditions that increase the risk of complications from the coronavirus.
 The list — which is not exhaustive — includes cancer, chronic kidney disease, chronic obstructive pulmonary disease, heart conditions such as heart failure, compromised immune systems from organ transplants, obesity, pregnancy, smoking, sickle cell disease and Type 2 diabetes.

+The Maine CDC has removed priority for this group when it switched to its age-based system.
 There are several other conditions which could complicate risk.
 You should talk to a primary health care provider if you are unsure if you have a condition that could increase your risk.
-This group is part of the first phase of vaccinations, but will have to talk to their care providers about when and how they will get vaccinated, Long said.

 I’m a legal resident of another state or I get my health care in another state.
 Where should I get vaccinated?

-Maine Department of Health and Human Services Commissioner Jeanne Lambrew said on Jan.
-19 that people should get vaccinated in the state where they are legal residents, because vaccine allocations are based on population.
+Maine Department of Health and Human Services Commissioner Jeanne Lambrew said in January that people should get vaccinated in the state where they are legal residents, because vaccine allocations are based on population.
 She said residents who get their care in another state should look for a place in Maine to get vaccinated.

 BDN writer Michael Shepherd contributed to this report.